tonethar/IGM-330-Fall-2018/projects/project-3.md

    - This means that this project will use a minium of **THREE** APIs i.e. Firebase plus two other APIs chosen above
    - The other part of this deliverable is a separate **admin.html** page:
      - this page must be zipped and posted to the mycourses dropbox with your final project submission, don't put it on the web
-     - this page will display the contents of your Firebase Realtime database
+     - this page will display the contents of your Firebase Realtime database using Vue.js, NOT DOM manipulation
      - we will use this page to verify that your cloud data is updating
      - this will not be hard to do - the *Firebase Highscore Viewer* tutorial above gives you everything you need